buraksekili/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 ### Example of bidirectional data streaming using a gRPC service exposed via HTTPS but communicating Tyk to service via H2C

 In this example you will expose a gRPC service via HTTPS using Tyk, but Tyk will consume the upstream via h2c.
-This situation is very common when using Kubernetes, where from the  internet traffic goes to Tyk as TLS encrypted, but from the inner cluster communication you have plain HTTP (h2c).
+This situation is very common when using Kubernetes, where the internet traffic going through Tyk are TLS encrypted, but traffic in the inner cluster are in plain HTTP (h2c).

 #### Prerequisites
 * a gRPC server.
-For this example you will use [this server](https://github.com/grpc/grpc-go/tree/master/examples/route_guide).
+For this example you can use [this server](https://github.com/grpc/grpc-go/tree/master/examples/route_guide).
 * a client application.
-You will use [this client](https://github.com/grpc/grpc-go/tree/master/examples/route_guide/client).
+You can use [this client](https://github.com/grpc/grpc-go/tree/master/examples/route_guide/client).
 * A certificate to expose the API via HTTPS
 * An instance of the Tyk Gateway and Dashboard.

 #### Steps:
 * Execute the gRPC server (for this example expose it at port `:10000`), the `route_guide` application receives a flag to enable/disable TLS (`go run server.go -tls=false`).
 It's available in `locahost:10000`
-* In the Tyk Gateway config file set `"http_server_options.flush_interval": 1`  and run the Gateway (for this example will be running in port 8000).
+* In the Tyk Gateway config file set `"http_server_options.flush_interval": 1`  and run the Gateway (for this example will be running it in port 8000).
 * Create the API via the Tyk Dashboard with the following configuration:
     * Set HTTPS as the protocol
     * Add the certificate